Star Wars Ft. The Mandalorian Birthday Party.

 With my daughters’ help, we set up the decorations and eating tables for the party in about 20 minutes.

-Next, my daughters and I set out the food to go on the treat table.
+Next, we set out the food on the treat table.

 Then, we began making the dinner that we served to our guests.

 I placed a store-bought cake on a cake stand for this party.
-I bought it pre-made to cut down on stress.
+I bought it pre-made at Sam’s Club to cut down on stress as I usually make my kids cakes for their parties.

 My son’s cousins, grandparents, and great-grandpa came.